dart-lang/site-www/src/codelabs/null-safety.md

 ### Exercise: Definite assignment

-Dart's type system can track where it assigns and reads variables.
+Dart's type system can track where variables are assigned and read.
-It can also verify that it assigned values to non-nullable variables before any code tries to read from those variables.
+It can also verify that the developer assigned values to non-nullable variables before any code tries to read from those variables.
-We call this process
+This process is called
 [definite assignment](/null-safety/understanding-null-safety#definite-assignment-analysis).

 Try uncommenting the `if`-`else` statement in the following code.